-These healthy savory breakfast cookies are like an omelet and biscuit rolled into one.
+These healthy, savory keto breakfast cookies are like an omelet and biscuit rolled into one.
 Full of tasty savory ingredients for a low carb breakfast on the go.
 Each cookie has only 2.9g net carbs.

 You might also like this low carb breakfast pizza recipe!

-They are low carb and grain free and they are delicious.
+They are low carb, gluten free, grain free and most importantly delicious.
 I used the ingredients that I often use in my omelets: sausage, onions, peppers and cheese.
 Add a little almond flour and eggs and voila, healthy savory breakfast cookies.

 I’ve made other freezable low carb breakfast foods like my Freezable Breakfast Burritos and these Low Carb Breakfast Sandwiches so you can see I like a freezable, easy breakfast on the go kind of thing.